Key Takeaways

 Step 4 – Identify contested issues and settlement options

-Work with your attorney to separate issues where agreement is possible from those requiring court intervention.
+Work with attorney to separate issues where agreement is possible from those requiring court intervention.
 Perhaps you agree on child custody but not on property division, or vice versa.
 Partial agreements narrow the issues for trial and save time.
 Consider creative solutions that meet both parties’ core needs rather than fixed positions.

 Step 5 – Use negotiation and mediation to reach mutual agreement where possible

 Most Texas family law cases require mediation before trial.
 Approach mediation prepared to compromise while protecting your essential interests.
 The mediation process works best when both parties come ready to negotiate in good faith.
-Even one day of successful mediation can eliminate months of litigation and multiple court hearings.
+Even one day of successful mediation can cut months of litigation and multiple court hearings.

 Step 6 – Prepare for any necessary court hearings or trial